twitter/communitynotes/content/download-data.md

 ### Updates to the Data

-As we iterate and improve Birdwatch, we will occasionally make changes to the questions we ask contributors in the note writing and note rating forms.
-When we do this, some question fields and columns in our public data will be deprecated (no longer populated), and others will be added.
-Below we will keep a change log of changes we have made to the contribution form questions and data and when those changes were made.
+As we iterate and improve Birdwatch, we will occasionally make changes to the questions we ask contributors in the note writing and note rating forms, or additional metadata shared about notes and rating.
+When we do this, some question fields / columns in our public data will be deprecated (no longer populated), and others will be added.
+Below we will keep a change log of changes we have made to the contribution form questions and other updates we have made to the data, as well as when those changes were made.

+{{< expand "2022-06-15 - New Note Status History dataset " >}}

+- Added entirely new note status history dataset

+{{< / expand >}}

 {{< expand "2021-12-15 - Updated Note Rating Questions" >}}